Kevin-Shao-Ustc/Kevin-Shao-Ustc.github.io/index.md

 - Reinforcement Learning
 - Planning for Mobile Robots and Robotic Arms

-I am interested in developing robots that can autonomously move through complex environments with the flexibility and stability of natural animals(including humanb being:)
+I am interested in developing robots that can autonomously move through complex environments with the flexibility and stability of natural animals(including human being:)
 <br>